veo-labs/openveo-plugin-generator/docs/developers/conf.md

 Each entity will automatically have 3 associated back end permissions : add, update and delete.

 To create a new entity you need to create a new EntityController, EntityModel and EntityProvider.
+You can also use the [entity generator](/developers/generators#entity).

 Let's say we want to create a new entity called **book**.

 ## Create entity provider